 Automation and security: strengthening the Linux server

-A first key block is the user account managementIt is recommended to avoid generic or obvious usernames (such as "admin" or "oracle"), use less predictable names, establish robust password policies with periodic expiration, and adjust UID ranges so that they are not trivial to guess.
+A key first step is user account management .
+It's advisable to avoid generic or obvious usernames (like "admin" or "oracle"), use less predictable names, establish strong password policies with periodic expiration, and adjust UID ranges so they are not easy to guess.

-If we add good SSH hardening (disabling direct root login, using key authentication, adjusting timeouts) and the use of firewalls like firewalld or iptables, We gain several layers of protection against external attacks without too much complication.
+If we add good SSH hardening (disabling direct root login, using key authentication, adjusting timeouts) and the use of firewalls like firewalld or iptables, we gain several layers of protection against external attacks without too much complication.

 SELinux, firewalls and optimization with tuned